UtsavUpadhyay08/wcat_commands/README.md

 - **Line numbering (-n):** Adds numbers to each line of the specified file(s).
 - **Non-empty line numbering (-b):** Adds numbers to each non-empty line of the specified file(s).
 - **Single line conversion (-s):** Converts multiple lines into a single line.
+- **Multiple Commands(e.g., -n -s):** Multiple commands could be applied together except for -n and -b as their operations clash.

 ## Usage